bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 Send the local commited changes to the configured upstream remote repository.
 You should make a pull before pushing.

 * **Fetch from Upstream**
-Downloads new data from the upstream remote repository.
+Download new data from the upstream remote repository.
 It doesn't integrate any of this new data into your working files.
 Fetch is great for getting a fresh view on all the things that happened in a remote repository.

 * **Push branch...**
 Send the local commited changes to a specfic branch on the remote repository.
 If the push fails, you may need to use make [force push](https://git-scm.com/docs/git-push) with the command line tool.